 Health and healing have always been important to me.
 I started out studying pharmacology and physiology at UCL and worked in publishing on drug discovery journals.
 But I gradually felt disillusioned with conventional medicine and its limitations.
 A few positive experiences with herbal medicine led to me studying herbal medicine at Middlesex University and launching my career as a herbalist more than 10 years ago.

 Plants intrigue me.
 Despite looking, living and growing in very different ways to people, their biology has a lot in common with us.
 Our lives and culture are bound to them.
 I think that a lot of the problems with modern life stem from growing distance between humans and plants – whether in our diet or environment.
 Exploring this relationship led me to studying a Masters degree in medicinal natural products and plant chemistry at UCL, and inspires me to continue learning.

-When I’m not doing herbal consultations or learning more about plants, I am senior herbal advisor at Pukka Herbs.
-It’s a great role where I get to make sure we know how our herbal creations benefit health and am free to help plan research projects looking at the health benefits of herbs.
-To satisfy my passion for research in herbalism and the history of herbal medicine, I am an associate editor for the Journal of Herbal Medicine and blog editor for the Herbal History Research Network.
+When I’m not doing herbal consultations or learning more about plants, I am herbal science manager at Pukka Herbs.
+It’s a great role where I get to make sure we know how our herbal creations benefit health and plan research projects looking at the health benefits of herbs.
+To satisfy my passion for research in herbalism, I am an associate editor for the Journal of Herbal Medicine.